Xilinx/mlir-aie/docs/buildHostLin.md

     build-essential clang clang-14 lld lld-14 cmake python3-venv python3-pip libxrender1 libxtst6 libxi6
       ```

+1. Remember to source the aietools/Vitis setup script from [above](#install-xilinx-vitis-20232).

 1. Choose *one* of the two options (A or B) below for installing MLIR-AIE.

 ### Option A - Quick Setup for Ryzen AI Application Development